Iraq Stars League: Competition

+The Stars League season typically runs from August to May, although scheduling may vary slightly from year to year depending on climatic conditions and international commitments.
 There are currently 20 clubs in the Iraq Stars League.
-Over the course of a season, each club plays the others twice (in a double round-robin system), once at home and once away, for a total of 38 games (however, Baghdad derbies are usually played at the neutral venue of Al-Shaab Stadium to accommodate larger crowds).
+Over the course of a season, each club plays the others twice (in a double round-robin system), once at home and once away, for a total of 38 games (however, Baghdad derbies are sometimes played at the neutral venue of Al-Shaab Stadium to accommodate larger crowds).

 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
-Teams are ranked by total points, followed by head-to-head points, head-to-head goal difference, total goal difference, goals scored and number of wins.
-If teams remain level after all these criteria, teams are deemed to occupy the same position.
-If there is a tie for the championship, for relegation, or for qualification to other competitions, a play-off match at a neutral venue decides rank.
+Teams are ranked by points, followed by goal difference, goals scored, head-to-head points, head-to-head goal difference, head-to-head goals scored (if more than two teams are tied), number of wins, number of red cards and number of yellow cards.
+If teams remain level after all these criteria, a drawing of lots decides rank.